Jark255/ticket-tasks-randomizer/README.md

 # ticket-tasks-randomizer

-Script to make tasks in ticket random
+Script to make tasks in tickets random

 ## Getting started